 “Whilst many smaller charities will have Board members who take on day-to-day management roles, larger charities, and certainly those on the scale of Kids Company, routinely have full-time paid management teams, and in reality can only function with them.
 A CEO can properly provide leadership of the management and operations of the charity on a day-to-day basis, and the directors can properly rely on his or her judgment, information and advice, provided that he or she is supervised and (ultimately) controlled by the Board.”

 What does this mean in practice?

-This judgment is likely to provide reassurance for many charity trustees who delegate significant responsibilities to senior staff to run the organisation, and for senior executives exercising those delegated powers.
+This judgment is likely to provide reassurance for many charity trustees (including education sector charities, such as academy trusts and independent schools) who delegate significant responsibilities to senior staff to run the organisation, and for senior executives exercising those delegated powers.
 However, it is important to note that a key feature of Mrs Justice Falk’s judgment was supervision.

 Mrs Justice Falk agreed that it is entirely appropriate, particularly for larger charities, for the charity trustees to delegate authority to committees and senior management, and to rely on those individuals to implement decisions on the ground.
 She was also clear that exercising and even, at times, exceeding that authority was not enough to elevate an individual to the position of director.
 However, this does not absolve the charity trustees of responsibility, and they must ensure appropriate oversight, supervision and control over all persons to whom functions are properly delegated.